kard3n/cblock/cblock/src/schema_definitions/README.md

 also have an URL attribute (the name followed by the website, like "mywebsite.com") and a PATH attribute (for example, "/files").
 While the URL attribute is a normal string, PATH can (and often must) be a regular expression.

+A schema may have embedded schemas of a different type than that of itself.
+They may only be set for leaf elements, or in other words, elements that have a basic value (and therefore no children) and can not be interpreted by the current schema type.

 An example file could look like this:

 Name: